 A-4.1 Carry out the operations given in A-3.

-A-4.2 Clean the primary element (Outer) of dry type air cleaner.
+A-4.2 Clean the primary element (outer) of dry type air cleaner.

 A-4.3 Disconnect the cables of the electrical equipment from terminals, apply grease or petroleum jelly to the terminals and reconnect.